 To the right is the same sweep of the passband but with the marker table displayed at the bottom

-This a recent addition to the shack which I acquired in November 2018
+This is a recent addition to the shack which I acquired in November of 2018

 From studying the circuit diagram it appears that the RF stages are tuned by a pre-selector to provide a sharper front end tuning response and the ganged variable capacitor in the VFO compartment also tunes the 1st I.F. amplifier stages as the receiver is tuned across any 500 KHz segment of each band.
 This seems to be a